-III.A.1.b) graduation from a medical school outside of the United

-States or Canada, and holding a currently valid certificate from the Educational Commission for Foreign Medical

-Graduates (ECFMG) prior to appointment.
+III.A.1.b) graduation from a medical school outside of the United States or Canada, and holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment.
 (Core)

-Specialty-Specific Background and Intent: Clinical biochemical genetics is a laboratory-based specialty, and fellows in these programs do not have direct patient care responsibilities.
+Specialty-Specific Background and Intent: Laboratory genetics and genomics is a laboratorybased specialty, and fellows in these programs do not have direct patient care responsibilities.
 Therefore, the Review Committee does not require that applicants who completed medical school outside of the United States obtain ECFMG certification prior to appointment.